 - Federal Election Commission, Florida Elections Commission, and Florida Commission on Ethics Complaints and Advisory Opinions

 - Public Official and Lobbyist Ethics and Financial Disclosure Compliance

 We have extensive experience representing clients in federal and state election-related litigation and matters before the Federal Election Commission, the Florida Elections Commission, and the Florida Commission on Ethics.

 Our attorneys’ experience in federal and state election and campaign finance law is unrivaled in Florida having served as principal counsel to a state political party for more than a decade.
-We have also represented national party committees in both state and federal election-related litigation.
-Shutts has also served as counsel to campaigns for President of the United States, U.S. Senate, and the U.S. Congress as well as many statewide Florida political committees.
+We have also represented national and state party committees in both state and federal election-related litigation.
+Shutts has also served as counsel to campaigns for President of the United States, U.S. Senate, U.S. Congress, and Governor as well as numerous political committees.

 As one of the largest statewide firms in Florida with more than eight offices across the state, Shutts leverages its firmwide resources to represent campaigns and political parties in expedited litigation and on the ground representation each election cycle.

 Since 2000, Florida’s statewide elections tend to come down to the smallest margin of votes.
 Shutts attorneys have experience representing candidates and political parties in rapid-response litigation, machine and manual recounts, in front of county canvassing boards, and in election contests.
 In 2018, for the first time ever, Florida experienced three statewide recounts and more than 60 Shutts attorneys were called on to represent political party committees and campaigns in the recount proceedings and related litigation.